Article 12.2 - Definitions

 Existing Lot (of Record).
 A lot which is part of a subdivision, a plat of which has been recorded in the Office of the Register of Deeds prior to the adoption of this ordinance, or a lot described by metes and bounds, the description of which has been so recorded prior to the adoption of this ordinance.

 Hazardous Material.
-Any substance listed as such in: SARA section 302, Extremely Hazardous Substances, CERCLE Hazardous Substances, or Section 311 of CWA (oil and hazardous substances).
+Any substance listed as such in: EPCRA section 302, Extremely Hazardous Substances, CERCLE Hazardous Substances, or 33 U.S.C.
+1321 of CWA (oil and hazardous substances).

 Industrial Discharge.
 The discharge of industrial process treated wastewater or wastewater other than sewage and includes: